Table of contents

 - Loss of eyelashes and eyebrows is possible

 - Red nails or brittle nails (this is more common in alopecia universalis)

 Other than hair loss, there is no pain or other symptoms of alopecia.
 Some people report a tingling or itching in the area where the hair will fall out before it actually occurs.

-For some people, the greatest risk to general health is the psychological impact of the disease and low self esteem.
-The condition is often associated with depression, anxiety, and other mental health disorders.
+For some people, the greatest risk factor to general health is the psychological impact of the disease and low self esteem.
+Doctors often associate the condition with depression, anxiety, and other mental health disorders.

-Alopecia areata is an autoimmune disease that occurs when your immune system attacks healthy hair follicles in your body.
+Alopecia areata is an autoimmune disease that occurs when your immune system mistakenly attacks the hair follicles in your body.
 Although the attack will cause hair loss, it does not destroy the follicles.
 This means that your hair will grow back once the immune reaction subsides.

 Cold may be a trigger of the condition as more people report being diagnosed in November and other colder months while the fewest reported cases were in May and August.
 Other triggers that can increase risk are stress and physical injury.